Moes81/RxKBluetooth/README.md

 Any contribution is welcome!

-Exmaple implementaion of a `DeviceComunicator` class in Kotlin
+Exaple implementaion of a `DeviceComunicator` class in Kotlin

 ```kotlin
 class DeviceCommunicator(private val bluetoothService: IBluetoothService) {